3-Week 3D Animation Summer Camp for Teens I

 By the end of the program, students will have professionally filmed and edited versions of:

-• Monologue – A high-quality, professionally shot and edited monologue, providing students with a crucial portfolio piece to showcase their acting ability.
+• Two Monologues – Two high-quality, professionally shot and edited monologues, of basic and advanced complexity, providing students with a crucial portfolio piece to showcase their acting ability.

-• Scene – A fully produced scene performed with a partner, shot with professional-level cinematography and direction to highlight the students’ skills in a collaborative storytelling environment.
+• Two Scenes – Two fully produced scenes, of basic and advanced complexity, performed with a partner, shot with professional-level cinematography and direction to highlight the students’ skills in a collaborative storytelling environment.

 • Professional Headshots – As part of their industry preparation, students will receive a professional headshot session, ensuring they leave with high-quality images essential for casting and representation.